Bug report #13231

 If features are physically merged with the "Merge selected features" tool it is impossible to preserve the native attributes but there should be one more option for the "Merge attribute of selected features" tool: Keep native.

-#6 Updated by Harrissou Santanna about 4 years ago
+#6 Updated by Harrissou Santanna almost 6 years ago

 - Status changed from Closed to Reopened